Bender-Knuth involutions on linear extensions of posets: Basic definitions and constructions

 \begin{prop} $\bkp$ is a transitive subgroup of $\symm_{\linext(P)}$. \end{prop}

-Similar to the relations in $\bkp$, very little has been established about its relative size as a subgroup of the symmetric group on $\linext(P)$.
-For instance, Vershik and Tsilevich studied the BK groups of Ferrers posets in the form of permutation groups on Young graphs \cite{vershik-tsilevich}.
-The rest of the paper will be guided by the following motivating questions about properties of $\bkp$:
+Another rare instance is Vershik and Tsilevich's study of the BK groups of Ferrers posets in the form of permutation groups on Young graphs \cite{vershik-tsilevich}.
+Motivated by this lack of investigation, the second part of our paper will be guided by the following question about $\bkp$:

-\begin{question} What further relations hold in $\bkp$?
-In particular, for which posets $P$ do the cactus relations hold in $\bkp$? \end{question}

 \begin{question} For which posets $P$ does $\bkp = \symm_{\linext(P)}$?
 More generally, what can we say about the relative size of $\bkp$ as a transitive subgroup of $\symm_{\linext(P)}$? \end{question}